agriculturegovau/agds-next/packages/button/README.md

 ### ButtonLink

 For situations where you need something that has the visual weight of a Button, but the functionality of a link, you can use ButtonLink!

+ButtonLink adopts the Link component from your chosen router framework, which you can set in the Core component.

 ```jsx live
 <ButtonLink href="/sign-in">Sign in</ButtonLink>